 $15,000 per financial year, capped at $50,000 total across all years of contributions.

 Yes.
 The 5% Deposit Scheme stacks with state First Home Owner Grants and state stamp duty exemptions.
-You generally cannot stack the 5% Deposit Scheme with Help to Buy on the same purchase — pick one.
+You generally cannot stack the 5% Deposit Scheme with Help to Buy on the same purchase, pick one.

-Keystart is the WA government's low-deposit home loan lender.
-It lets WA first home buyers (and some second-home buyers) borrow with as little as a 2% deposit and pay zero LMI.
-Income limits as of April 2026: $155,000 singles, $228,000 couples/families.
-Perth metro property cap: $860,000.
-Current rate ~7.60% per annum.
+Keystart is the WA government low-deposit home loan lender.
+It lets WA first home buyers, and some second-home buyers, borrow with as little as a 2% deposit and pay no LMI.
+Income limits from April 2026 are $155,000 for singles and $228,000 for couples and families, the Perth metro property cap is $860,000, and the current rate is about 7.85% per year.

 Preferred citation: NestPath (2026).
 Australian First Home Buyer Facts 2026. https://nestpath.com.au/fhb-facts-2026

-Machine-readable JSON: https://nestpath.com.au/data/fhb-facts-2026.json
+Machine readable JSON: https://nestpath.com.au/data/fhb-facts-2026.json